kgoebber/Met_Computer_Apps/fortran_structure/fortran-program-elements.md

 ## Column Structure

-The first few columns of a Fortan 77 program are reserved for specific functionality
+The first few columns of a Fortran 77 program are reserved for specific functionality

 | Column Number | What you can do...|
 |---------------|-------------------|